 The basic purpose of Socks is to keep the feet warm and comfortable- it extends the life of your footwear by keeping it clean and away from direct contact with sweat and also keeps the feet clean inside your shoes (provided you regularly change the socks).
 The attractiveness of socks is the icing on the cake.

-There are many benefits to keeping the feet warm – even at night – not just when you wears shoes.
+There are many benefits to keeping the feet warm – even at night – not just when you wear shoes.
 According to this article the National Sleep Foundation recommends wearing a socks on the feet while you sleep to ensure a good night’s sleep.

 Before writing this post, I had thought of socks of as “Work socks” and “Gym socks” and then, may be ones with one or two different lengths.
 A look below will show you the many different types of socks – maybe it will boggle your mind as it did mine.
 Some of the types do overlap, but even then! – So many kinds.
 Socks is no more just gym socks or work socks for me.
 They are —